-If you’re posting content on LinkedIn, I’m 100% sure that you heard about the debates on how to share the link to your blog or website on LinkedIn posts.
+If you’re posting content on LinkedIn, I’m 100% sure that you heard about the debates on how to post a link on LinkedIn.

 - Share the link in a Post (just add it and that’s it)

 - Or add the link to the first comment -> copy the link to the first comment -> put it inside the post (it looks difficult, but it’s super easy).